 When Talk Therapy Was Not Enough

 If you have tried traditional therapy but left feeling re-triggered or emotionally drained, EMDR may be a better fit.
 Its nonverbal nature makes it safer for clients who have experienced invalidation or tone policing in talk therapy settings.
 You do not have to walk through every painful memory in detail.
-Instead, EMDR helps your brain naturally shift how those memories are stored so they no longer feel as raw or overwhelming.
+Instead, EMDR helps your brain naturally shift the way those memories are stored, so they no longer feel as raw or overwhelming.

 Faith, Family, and Community-Honoring Approaches